JustKiddingCode/arpoc/docs/concepts/ac_hierarchy.rst

    remove objinf
    remove environment

-AC Entities allow users to granularly specify which conditions have to be met to allow or deny the access.
+AC Entities allow users to granularly specify conditions and circumstances that have to be met to allow or deny the access.
-It follows the concepts of XACML, while focusing on increased readability and easier creation.
+It follows the concepts of XACML, while we focused on increased readability and easier creation.
 The user defines rules, policies or policy sets, which in turn can define other objects like effects, obligations and conflict resolutions.
 We first start with AC Effects, then explain the access control hierarchy focus on conflict resolution and explain the evaluation process in depth.
-Then we explain the access control language, i.e. the language conditions can be specified in.
-The last element of ac entities are obligations and we explain how obligations can be used to ensure conditions are met after an access control decision.
+Then we explain the access control language, i.e. the language the user can specify the conditions with.
+The last element of AC entities are `obligations`, a way the user can ensure that actions are taken after an access control decision.

 Effects
 ========================